ChijiokeUhegwu/hackbio-cancer-internship/README.md

 ### **Conclusion**

 The HackBio Genomic Epidemiology Internship 2024 provided me with a unique opportunity to develop bioinformatics skills by dealing with real-world data related to AMR in cancer and cholera outbreaks.
 I would say the internship was challenging and intense as I had to quickly pick up on the skills needed to deliver on the projects assigned to me.
 Through these projects, I gained hands-on experience using techniques and tools in R programming and Bash scripting to analyze complex datasets and build automated workflows.
-My GitHub and markdown skills also improved during the course of the internship.
-Shoutout to HackBio for the opportunity given to me to develop core skills needed in bioinformatics research, here is to more wins.
+My GitHub and markdown skills also improved during the internship.
+Shoutout to HackBio for the opportunity given to me to develop core skills needed in advancing genomics research, here is to more wins.